nicklockwood/FXParser/README.md

     @property (nonatomic, readonly) NSRange remaining;

 The remaining range of the input string that was not consumed by the parsing process.
-Note that for an FXParser to succeed, it does not neccesarily have to have consumed all of the available input.
+Note that for an FXParser to succeed, it does not necessarily have to have consumed all of the available input.
 If you wish to treat leftover input as an error, you can either enforce this as a custom rule implemented using a custom FXParserBlock, or just check the result to see if the remaining.length > 0.

     @property (nonatomic, readonly) NSArray *children;